Zika virus: First evidence of human infection, 1952

 Zika was first known to infect humans from the results of a serological survey in Uganda, published in 1952.
 Of 99 human blood samples tested, 6.1% had neutralizing antibodies.
 As part of a 1954 outbreak investigation of jaundice suspected to be yellow fever, researchers reported isolation of the virus from a patient, but the pathogen was later shown to be the closely related Spondweni virus.
 Spondweni was also determined to be the cause of a self-inflicted infection in a researcher reported in 1956.

-Spread in equatorial Africa and to Asia, 1951–2016
+Spread in equatorial Africa and to Asia, 1951–present

 Subsequent serological studies in several African and Asian countries indicated the virus had been widespread within human populations in these regions.
 The first true case of human infection was identified by Simpson in 1964, who was himself infected while isolating the virus from mosquitoes.
 From then until 2007, there were only 13 further confirmed human cases of Zika infection from Africa and Southeast Asia.
 A study published in 2017 showed that the Zika virus, despite only a few cases were reported, has been silently circulated in West Africa for the last two decades when blood samples collected between 1992 and 2016 were tested for the ZIKV IgM antibodies.

+In 2017, Angola reported two cases of Zika fever.
+Zika was also occurring in Tanzania as of 2016.